-We got on the sets of India’s first live singing reality show and here's what happened
+'The Rising Star': This is what happened on the sets of India's first live singing reality TV show

 The contestants and judges, Shankar Mahadevan and Diljit Dosanjh, on the set of The Rising Star